 We always strive to be as authentic and transparent as possible, and in keeping with that commitment, we wanted to share the truth about the challenges of being earth-friendly in the apparel industry.
-As consumers we need to be smarter and to demand that companies look for alternative solutions to what is a highly wasteful and polluting industry, often rife with human rights and safety violations.
-For the purposes of this article, I will focus on eco-friendly fabrics and what they really mean.
-As I mentioned, there is no perfect choice, and we all have to decide where we’re going to land on that scale – what is most important to us and in our minds does the least harm.
+As consumers we need to be smarter and to demand that companies look for alternative solutions to what is a highly wasteful and polluting industry, often rife with human rights and safety violations (for this reason, our apparel is all ethically and socially responsibly made in the USA (New York and North Carolina)).
+In this article, I will focus on eco-friendly fabrics and what they really mean.
+As I mentioned, there is no perfect choice, and we all have to decide where we’re going to land on the scale of what is most important to us, and in our minds does the least harm.

 While this is a very general overview, I’ll address several popular earth-friendly fabric options that we use and break them down: